A Hoax-Slayer Knowledge Guide

 - They may claim that a soldier stationed overseas has discovered a cache of hidden cash left by a fleeing dictator and needs your help to get the money out of the country.

+An alternative type of advance fee scam, discussed separately on another Hoax-Slayer page, uses messages claiming that recipients have won a large sum of money in an international lottery.
 Victims are asked to send advance fees and personal information, ostensibly to allow the prize funds to be processed and sent to the winner.
 In reality, there is no prize.

 Typically, advance fee scammers will send many thousands of identical scam messages to email recipients all around the world.
 It only takes a few recipients to fall for the claims in the messages to make the operation pay off for the criminals.

 What To Do If You Receive an Advance Fee Scam MessageIf you receive one of these scam emails, it is important that you do not respond to it in any way.
 The scammers are likely to act upon any response from those they see as potential victims.
 Although it can be educational and even entertaining to "bait" advance fee scammers, such endeavours should only be attempted under controlled conditions.
 These scammers are unscrupulous and unpredictable criminals.
 There have been violent attacks, abductions and even murders associated with advance fee Nigerian scams and the criminals that run them should not be trifled with.
 The best thing to do with these scam messages is to simply delete them.

 What To Do If You Have Submitted Information to Advance Fee ScammersIf you have supplied banking and credit card details, personal information, and/or copies of identity documents such as your driver's licence and passport to the scammers, then you could become a victim of identity theft.
 For details on what to do, read the information about identity theft published by the Federal Trade Commission (US), ScamWatch, (Australia) or ActionFraud (UK).